adamcobabe/mrv/doc/source/develop.rst

 * Maya 2008|2009 -> Pyhthon 2.5
 * Maya 2010 -> Python 2.6

-The generation of the documentation currently only works on linux and OSX assuming that easy_install is installed.
-You don't strictly need sphinx and epydoc to develop in MRV.
+The generation of the full documentation currently only works on linux and OSX, partial epydoc documentation works on windows as well.
+You don't strictly need sphinx and/or epydoc to develop with MRV.

 Mayapy
 ^^^^^^